 MW.
 “When you go to the hospital, it’s best to have an advocate with you - someone in the family or close friend that can be with you.
 That person knows that your medication list has been given correctly, that you are seeing the proper doctors and that things are progressing the way they should.

-Join Dr. Weisberg Saturday, May 20th at 2:00 pm - Lochwood Branch of the Dallas Public Library as he allows us more than a bedside view into a riveting novel of various characters who come in and out of each other’s lives and how they affect each other.
+Join Dr. Weisberg on Saturday, June 20th at 2:00 pm - Barnes & Noble, Park & Preston in Plano as he allows us more than a bedside view into a riveting novel of various characters who come in and out of each other’s lives and how they affect each other.

-Autographed paperback copies of The Hospitalist, will be available for purchase.
+Autographed paperback copies of The Hospitalist, will be available for purchase at Barnes & Noble.
+Enjoy this short video clip below from Dr. Weisberg.

 Quick recap of this complimentary event: